edsu/extlinks/README.md

 Usage
 -----

-First download all the wikipedia dumps, modify the WIKIPEDIA_LANGUAGES if you need to:
+First download all the wikipedia dumps.
+If you only want specific wikipedia languages modify the `languages` variable in `settings.py`.
+You can also configure what directory the data files will be stored in.

 ```
 ./download.py